petermr/pygetpapers/README.md

    ![n](https://user-images.githubusercontent.com/70321942/116695234-ef255580-a9dd-11eb-96d1-a01841a5af21.PNG)

-3. The following query just creates the csv output for metadata of 100 papers on the topic `lantana` in an output directory called "test"
+3. The following query just creates the CSV output for metadata of 100 papers on the topic `lantana` in an output directory called "test"

    `pygetpapers --onlyquery -q "lantana" -k 100 -o "test" -c`